jtsuvile/git-tutorial/README.md

 4. If you do not have git installed, install it.

-You can use instructions from e.g. here https://www.atlassian.com/fi/git/tutorials/install-git .
+You can use instructions from, for example, here https://www.atlassian.com/fi/git/tutorials/install-git .
   * Windows users: note that you should follow the Linux instructions and carry out the installation in your bash shell

 5. Create a GitHub account.